certik/theoretical-physics/src/quantum/dft.rst

   v({\bf r_i})=\sum_k -{Z_k\over|{\bf r_i}-{\bf R_k}|}

-is the interaction term between electrons and nuclei, where $R_k$ are positions of nuclei and $Z_k$ the number of nucleons in each nucleus (we are using atomic units).
+is the interaction term between electrons and nuclei, where $R_k$ are positions of nuclei and $Z_k$ the atomic number of each nucleus (we are using atomic units).
 So for one atomic calculation with the atom nucleus in the origin, we have just $v({\bf r_i})=-{Z\over|{\bf r_i}|}$.